 Healthy Living Tea

 Imagine that, a natural body refrigerant which came in very handy this summer at the Sarasota Farmer’s Market!
 It is perfect when garnished with a sprig of fresh mint.
-I have written a lot about Hibiscus in this blog, including last summer, but this time we have a picture!!
+I have written a lot about Hibiscus in this blog, including last summer, but we have a picture!!

 Boil four cups of water and infuse with ½ cup of leaves.
 Leave to infuse for at least 10 minutes.
-If you leave for longer the liquor becomes darker and more flavorful.
+If you leave for longer, the liquor becomes darker and more flavorful.
 Leave to cool before pouring over ice.
 (Be careful when working with Hibiscus as it may stain).

 These are two beautiful tea treats for your body and soul.
 Stay well with Hibiscus and Chamomile.
 Healthy Living Tea